mannuelf/mannuelferreira.com_nextjs/_posts/environment-variables-github-actions-and-playwright-test.md

   '❗ No environment variable found, use the .env.example file to create your own .env file with required properties and values.';
 ```

-- Create a describe so multple tests can be grouped, plan to run 2 test
+- Create a describe so multple tests can be grouped, plan to run 2 tests

 ```js
 test.describe('Environment variables present and configured', async () => {